 - the trustees enter into a non-commercial transaction that reduces the value of the trust fund

-When there isn’t an Inheritance Tax exit charge
+When there is no Inheritance Tax exit charge

-There are some occasions when there is no Inheritance Tax exit charge - these apply even where the trust is a ‘relevant property’ trust.
-For instance, it isn’t charged:
+There are some occasions when there’s no Inheritance Tax exit charge - these apply even where the trust is a ‘relevant property’ trust.
+For instance, it is not charged: